-When I think about the times in my life that I’ve hurt or upset someone by my actions, which sadly was not uncommon in my younger years, I know that I couldn’t have done anything else in that moment other than what I did.
+When I think about the times in my life that I’ve hurt or upset someone by my actions, which sadly was not uncommon in my younger years, I know that I couldn’t have done anything else at that moment other than what I did.

-In those moments I did the very best I could with what I had going on in my life, in my heart and in my head.
+In those moments I did the very best I could with what I had going on in my life, in my heart, and in my head.
 The treatment they received from me wasn’t about them; it really was all about me.
-In hindsight I can now see what I might have done differently, but sometimes that hindsight took years to come into view.
+In hindsight, I can now see what I might have done differently, but sometimes that hindsight took years to come into view.

 Do you see how freeing it can be to really, truly internalize and believe this?
-How much less sadness, stress and guilt you will feel when you find yourself choosing to feel hurt about what some guy did to you?
+How much less sadness, stress, and guilt you will feel when you find yourself choosing to feel hurt about what some guy did to you?
 (Yes, I believe it is a choice.)

-Can you see yourself getting there [First Name]?
+Can you see yourself getting there?

 Thinking back to the man who done you wrong, the guy who keeps breaking promises or the one who just can’t step up the way you want him to (whether you’ve been with him for months or you emailed him last week)…can you see where he may have just been doing his best with no malice intended?